Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 The travel time is well worth the trip when you lay your eyes upon this sustainable source of energy.
 While you're there, it's best to visit the many tourist spots nearby to make the most out of your trip.

-You can rent a vehicle or commute from one place to another or avoid the hassle by booking Luzon tour packages that cover this tourist site along with other Pagudpud beaches in your Ilocos itinerary.
-Check out Ilocos Norte hotels that you can book for your trip.
+You can rent a vehicle or commute from one place to another.
+To avoid any hassle, book Ilocos tour packages that cover this tourist sites, along with other stops in your Ilocos itinerary

 11. Mt.
 Pulag

 Hiking Mt.
-Pulag is no easy feat although it offers a trail for beginners.
+Pulag is no easy feat, although it offers a trail for beginners.
 Still, ample preparation is a must to reach the summit safely.
-Apart from the usual precautions for any climb, know that since temperatures here can reach sub-zero levels, you'd have to layer up and wear appropriate heat-control clothes, gloves, socks, etc., when you go.
+Apart from the usual precautions for any climb, know that since temperatures here can reach sub-zero levels, you'd have to layer up and wear appropriate heat-control clothes, gloves, socks, and warm clothing when you go.

 To get to Mt.
-Pulag, you will first make your way to Baguio, which is about 4-6 hours away by bus or car from Manila.
-From Baguio, you can arrange for a private vehicle or hop on a jeepney, top load style, to DENR for the briefing.
+Pulag, you will first make your way to Baguio, which is about 4 to 6 hours away by bus or car from Manila.
+From Baguio, you can arrange for a private vehicle or hop on a jeepney, top load style, to the Department of Environment and Natural Resources office for the briefing.
 Then make your way to the Rangers' Station.
 You can also book Mt.
 Pulag hiking tours for a hassle-free experience.

 10. Mayon Volcano